IRCAD/sight/libs/io/vtk/README.md

 ## How to use it

-All `readers` and `writers` which implements `io::base::reader::GenericObjectReader` will share the same usage.
+All `readers` and `writers` which implements `io::reader::GenericObjectReader` will share the same usage.

 Here is a sample for `.vti` image: